 - Expect a warm welcome at our Welcome Center as you enter the building, where you can find printed information about our church.
 We know visiting a church for the first time can be intimidating.
 Greeters will shake hands with you in the narthex and can answer questions before you enter the sanctuary.

-- A staffed nursery is available for younger children during worship at the Sunday morning services; ask any usher for the location.
+- A staffed nursery is available for younger children (ages 4 and under) during worship at the Sunday morning services; ask any usher for the location.
 All children are welcome - wiggles and all - during service.
 During our children's message, children will be asked to come forward to the altar to hear a message especially for them, after which they rejoin their parents in the pews.

 - Coffee is available in the narthex (the "lobby" area outside the sanctuary) following the worship service.
 Please join us for conversation and fellowship!